Kmino-io/kmino-website/src/content/blog/js-ts-development.md

 Our main takeaway is simple: **both paradigms have value**, but when dealing with real-world complexity we tend to stick with classes.
 Even if they add a bit of overhead or feel less reusable at the method level, the payoff in lifecycle clarity, memory management, abstraction, and alignment with business logic is worth it every single time.

-And remember — you can supercharge those foundations with metadata like **JSDoc or TypeScript**, which improve navigation, usability, and developer happiness.
+And remember: You can supercharge those foundations with metadata like **JSDoc or TypeScript**, which improve navigation, usability, and developer happiness.
 We didn’t even dive into **TDD/BDD methodologies**, but that’s a rabbit hole we’ll leave for another day.

 If you’re still hungry for more, here’s a teaser: **we’re cooking a new open-source repo for blockchain data indexing.** This has been battle-tested in an NFT marketplace project, and we’ll share how these concepts helped us design a fast, robust, and elegant codebase — outperforming general-purpose indexers and subgraph solutions.
 Stay tuned for that post!